jac879/mobile-app/README.md

-# HEROKU SERVER FOR WEATHERSIGHT
+# MOBILE APP FOR WEATHERSIGHT

-This node server is based on heroku's node server tutorial.
-Firebase and nexmo has been added.
-All relevant code is located in the index.js file.
+This mobile app is written in angular2 with the ionic2 framework.  all relevant code is located in the src folder.